zabranskiy/jblab-decompiler/README.md

-###JBLab Decompiler
+#JBLab Decompiler

-Yet another one JVM byte-code decompiler in some programming languages such as Java, Kotlin, JavaScript.
+Yet another one JVM byte-code decompiler in several programming languages such as Java, Kotlin, JavaScript.

 Fast, easy scalable, based on ASM.
 Can be used as IntelliJ IDEA plugin or console application.

-###Running process (tricky part)
+###Usage practice (tricky part)

 To run decompiler from console just build it using maven from root pom.xml